FREEPHONE 0330 058 1579

 Some of them are purpose-driven plans, meaning you must spend the loan on something in particular such as a second home, but others are more general.
 Here are the different types of lifetime mortgage:

 To find out more about each of these equity release plans, visit the links above.
-You can also get in touch with us for a free consultation and we will explain how each of these plans could work for you, as well as informing you if you are ineligible for any of these schemes.
+You can also get in touch with us for a free consultation and we will explain how each of these plans could work for you, as well as inform you if you are ineligible for any of these schemes.

 Please call our 24-Hour Helpline: 0330 058 1579